pcardotatgit/DUO_Web_Demos/python/duo_client_RFID/readme.md

 ## Setup the DUO MFA Demo
 The goal now is , on top the previous steps, to setup a DUO Secondary Authentication.

-Result must be : A user scans his RFID Tag, and then he receives a pushed DUO Secondary Authentication on his DUO Mobile.
+Result must be : A user scans his RFID Tag, and then he receives a pushed DUO Secondary Authentication Confirmation Message on his DUO Mobile.
 And then he must accept or reject.

 ### Import the duo_client python module